benjrevive/development-notes/README.md

 ## Terms

-* staged: ready to be commited
+* staged: ready to be committed
 * hunk: the changed section

 ## Commands